 The Search and Rescue Association of Iceland (ICE-SAR) has released a safety app for visitors travelling in Iceland.
 Using GPS technology the app enables emergency services to trace your steps and locate you promptly in case of emergency.
 As a potentially a life-saving device, this app is a must for hikers and people travelling in remote areas in Iceland.

 Parking in Reykjavík

 There are many parking options in Reykjavik with specialized parking zones, multi-storey car parks, parking lots and street parking available.
-Parking meters accept Icelandic coins only; however, ticket dispensers in pay-and-display zones accept both coins and credit cards.
+Ticket dispensers in pay-and-display zones accept both coins and credit cards.
+You have to put in the license plate number of your car and there is no need to print out the ticket and display it in the cars.
 Parking rates in Reykjavík vary according to parking zones, the closer you park to Reykjavík city centre the more expensive is it.
-Keep in mind that the city is relatively small, so even if you park in the outskirts of Reykjavik centre you’re only 3-5 minute walk from downtown Reykjavík on foot.
+Keep in mind that the city is relatively small, so even if you park in the outskirts of Reykjavik centre you’re only a 5 minute walk from downtown Reykjavík on foot.

 Enjoy your stay in Iceland and most of all have a safe, pleasant and economic trip!